Poll: After the Castlevania arc for my Highschool of the Dead/Game of Thrones crossover, what world should Aegon and Saeko go to next? Vote Now!

 Marvel Femizons: Fire & Blood: A Marvel Comics version of my (somewhat) popular Justice League of Amazons stories, a Marvel What-If, if you will.
 After Superia unleashes a virus that kills most, if not, all the men of the world in her twisted desire to eliminate all men, the world is on the brink of despair.
 But then a man from another universe arrives and is immune to the Superia Virus and makes his mark on the Marvel Universe as the New Father to Mankind.
 Game of Thrones/A Song Of Ice And Fire version starring Aegon VI/Young Griff.

 Knights & Dragons: A Dungeons & Dragons cartoon/Game of Thrones/A Song of Ice & Fire crossover where a hapless young man goes on an old rundown amusement park ride and is transformed into Aegon VI Targaryen from Game of Thrones/A Song of Ice & Fire and ends up in a world known as the Realm where he meets a group of youngster trying to get back home.
-A Self-Insert-Aegon VI Targaryen.
+A Self-Insert-Aegon VI.

 Marvel Femizons: Halo: Same as above but using Halo instead where Master Chief John-117 ends up in in the Marvel Femizon universe.

-A song of Ice, Fire and the Dead: A Highschool of the Dead/Game of Thrones/A Song of Ice & Fire/Fallout/Witcher multicrossover.
+A Song of Ice, Fire and the Dead: A Highschool of the Dead/Game of Thrones/A Song of Ice & Fire/Fallout/Witcher multicrossover.
 After finding himself in another world, Aegon hopes to keep a low profile until he can find a way back home, but what he didn't expect was for Them to appear and attack the living.
 QWith a group of highschool teenagers and a school nurse, Aegon must learn to survive in a world gone mad, only for more madness to ensue.
-Tenth chapter is up!
+Fifteenth chapter is up!

-Highschool of the Dead/Resident Evil: A Highschool of the Dead/Resident Evil crossover where former UBCS mercenary turned Terrasave operative Carlos Oliveira is sent on an assignment to Japan where a new experimental strain of the T-Virus has been unleashed.
+Highschool of the Dead/Resident Evil: A Highschool of the Dead/Resident Evil crossover where former UBCS mercenary turned Terrasave operative Carlos Oliveira is sent on an assignment to Japan where a new experimental bootleg strain of the T-Virus has been unleashed.
 Stumbling across a group of survivors, Carlos makes it his duty to make sure they get out of Japan alive, while trying to find the cause of this new outbreak.

 Tomb Raider/MediEvil: Lara Croft the Tomb Raider is given a promising lead on an exceptionally rare manuscript but is visited by a mysterious and bizarre stranger beforehand who warns her not to go looking for it.
 But in spite of the warning, Lara goes off in search for it anyway, only to end up in way over her head when a group of Cultists take the manuscript and use it to unleash chaos and havoc on the world.
 Lara may be a Tomb Raider and has faced all manner of dastardly beings but can she survive the evil monstrosities born of Zarok's Spellbook?
 She's going to need the help of someone who has dealt with such things, but he's supposed to be dead, right?